jjurm/cssz-web/content/events/2023-05-13-cambridge-zurich-exchange.md

 ## What's asked

-The programme is an exchange, so we ask the participants to offer a similar package to members of CUCSS, in particular, to accommodate your peer from Cambridge at your place for 3 nights, (the dates are yet to be confirmed).
+The programme is an exchange, so we ask the participants to offer a similar package to members of CUCSS, in particular, to accommodate your peer from Cambridge at your place for the 3 nights between **18.–21.5.**

 ## How to apply